Unruh-Fulling effect in nonlocal field theory: The role of Unruh decomposition: Unruh effect in dimensions

 \section{Unruh effect in $(1+3)$ dimensions}

-Having all the prerequisites we are now in a position to investigate the Unruh effect when the background field is nonlocal and does not comply with Lorentz invariant in nature.
-We mainly concentrate on two standard ways of investigating the effect -- through the calculation of particle number in Rindler frame in Minkowski vacuum and detector's response function.
-In all these approaches, as mentioned earlier, the field in a particular Rindler wedge is being decomposed with respect to Unruh operators.
+Having all the prerequisites we are now in a position to investigate the UF effect in LNI-NLT.
+We concentrate on two standard approaches: determining the expectation value of Rindler number operator with respect to the Minkowski vacuum and detector's response function.
+In these analyses we assume Unruh quantization of the field belongs to a particular Rindler wedge.